zakwanhisham/dotfiles/README.md

 ## TODO

 - [ ] Need to make sure that `nvidia` stuffs is removed when trying to install on new devices
+- [ ] Need to rework file structure for stow

 ## Install from pkglist.txt